sat-engineer/sovereign-merchant/product-and-tech-spec.md

    * **Purpose:** retrieve the auto-generated API key on first install.
 Only works within the first 10 minutes after app installation (or until an API key has been used successfully in a request).
 After this window, users must use the API key rotation endpoint (which requires authentication) or reinstall the app.
    * **Returns:** `{ "apiKey": "abc123..." }` (plaintext, shown once per request)
-   * **Security:** Time-limited to prevent indefinite access without proper authentication.
+   * **Security:** Time-limited, restricted to app state = `INIT`, and only reachable when the request passes through the platform’s authenticated proxy headers (e.g., Umbrel session).
 Frontend should immediately store the key in localStorage and use it for all subsequent requests.
-After 10 minutes or first authenticated request, this endpoint returns 403.
+After 10 minutes, first authenticated request, or once the state leaves `INIT`, this endpoint returns 403.
-   * **Recovery:** If API key is lost after the initial window, users with console/SSH access can reset it directly in the database, or the app can be reinstalled.
+   * **Recovery:** If the API key is lost after the initial window, users with console/SSH access run the documented CLI reset (rotates key + re-enters `INIT`), or the app can be reinstalled.
 Future versions may include a recovery token system.

 10. `POST /api/config/api-key/rotate`